- What is candidate screening?

 How do organizations do candidate screening?

-Screening usually includes several stages for candidates to complete, which help organizations to find the best person for the job.
+Candidate screening usually includes several stages for candidates to complete, which help organizations to find the best person for the job.

 There are many ways to narrow the pool of candidates, and organizations can use a variety of methods or tools, such as: